-This is the blog of the Committee on the Illicit Trade in Cultural Material.
+This is the blog of the Community on the Illicit Trade in Cultural Material.
 We are part of EAA, the European Association of Archaeologists.

-The EAA-Committee on the Illicit Trade in Cultural Material supports the following codes of principles concerning stewardship (note here Hamilakis 1999 and 2003 for a critical view on the topic) and commercialisation of archaeological material:
+The EAA Community on the Illicit Trade in Cultural Material supports the following codes of principles concerning stewardship (note here Hamilakis 1999 and 2003 for a critical view on the topic) and commercialisation of archaeological material:

-The general archaeological record is unique and irreplaceable.
-It is therefore the duty and responsibility of every archaeologist to protect and contribute to the long-term preservation of world archaeological heritage.
-This includes a duty to prevent, report, and raise public and especially institutional awareness, of criminal activities such as the damage, destruction or devastation of cultural heritage, and the illegal trafficking and selling of cultural heritage.
+The archaeological record is unique and irreplaceable.
+It is therefore the duty and responsibility of every archaeologist to protect it, and so to contribute to the long-term preservation of our archaeological heritage.
+This includes a duty to raise awareness of the general public and institutions, of criminal activities such as the damage or destruction of cultural heritage, and the illegal trafficking and selling of cultural material.

-We endeavour to protect all material culture and its context of past people and societies on the basis of the social memory of them, and not on the basis of a selectively constructed record.
-We have ethical responsibilities to the materials we study, the people with whom we work, and especially to the people living where we study those materials.
-We act with political awareness, not only to protect the cultural heritage for the future, but also with responsibility for the present, and question political decisions which result in human suffering and destruction of cultural heritage.
+We endeavour to protect archaeological material culture and its context.
+We have ethical responsibilities to the artefacts and samples that we study, the people with whom we work, and to the people living where those materials derive from.
+We act with political awareness, not only to protect the cultural heritage for the future, but also out of responsibility for the present, and we commit to questioning political decisions which result in human suffering and destruction of cultural heritage.

-Europe is one of the leading regions in the international trade of illegally acquired cultural heritage.
-This results in the vast destruction of archaeological sites and the loss of the material culture and connected information, all of which is essential to understanding the archaeological record.
-Archaeologists should consequently
+Europe is a leading region in the international trade in cultural heritage.
+Damage and destruction of archaeological sites results in the loss of the material culture and connected information, all of which is essential to understanding our past.

 - Mödlinger, M. – Denel, E. – Črešnar, M. – Mele, M. – Özdogan, M. – Thomas, S. – Tsirogiannis, C. – Van Cant, M. – Volkmann, A. – Fernandez-Götz, M. – Vanzetti, A. – Yalman.
 Y. 2016.
 Committee on the Illicit Trade in Cultural Material.
 The European Archaeologist 49, 16-20.